 NOTE: The baseline text in the paragraph below includes the changes proposed in doc 11-20/1298r1 for CID 247:

-An eBCS AP may authenticate the transmitter of the packet before forwarding it to a remote destination shall provide an indication of the authentication scheme in the eBCS Capabilities element that it transmits.
-An eBCS AP that does not require authentication of the transmitter shall forward the frame to the remote destination indicated in the frame irrespective of whether the frame carries the STA Certificate field or the Packet Number field or the Frame Signature field.
 In order to prevent DoS or injection attacks directed towards the remote destination, an eBCS APs that support forwarding service should perform source authentication and validate the frame signature.
+Furthermore, eBCS APs should throttle the amount or frequency of uplink it forwards to a remote server.

+An eBCS AP that authenticates the transmitter of the packet before forwarding it to a remote destination shall provide an indication of the authentication scheme in the eBCS Capabilities element that it transmits.
+An eBCS AP that does not perform authentication of the transmitter shall forward the frame to the remote destination indicated in the frame irrespective of whether the frame carries the STA Certificate field or the Timestamp field or the Frame Signature field.

-An eBCS AP may limit the amount/frequency of ULs it forwards to a remote destination and shall provide an indication of the throttling scheme in the eBCS UL Capabilities element that it transmits.
+An eBCS AP may limit the amount or frequency of ULs it forwards to a remote destination and shall provide an indication of the throttling scheme in the eBCS UL Capabilities element that it transmits.